Aiko-Suzuki/NNT-Anti-AFK/README.md

 Bypass:
   - When user is whitelisted bypass it will still show in the chat when he goes afk it will only not kick him for afk
   - When group is whitelisted bypass it will still show in the chat when he goes afk it will only not kick him for afk

-# Installation

-To install the addon/script drag in the drop the folder named "nnt-anti-afk" in the addons folder !

-All the configuration is in fame for the anti-afk settings..

-if you want the blogs modules sorry but you will need to try by yourself